Reed Brendon Wickner, M.D.

 Applying our Research

 It has proven far easier to check if human systems are the same as their homologs and analogs in yeast or in other model organisms than it has to discover how the various systems work de novo using human systems and cells.
 Our work studying yeast viruses and prions has demonstrated this for these infectious diseases.
+Specifically, our yeast anti-prion systems may have homologs or analogs in human cells that can be used to treat amyloid diseases in the same way that the humoral, cellular and innate immune systems are manipulated to counter viral and bacterial infections.
+The yeast Ski proteins act as an anti-viral system, and have clear homologs in humans and other mammals.
+We suspect that these human homologs may be manipulated for the treatment of some human viral infections.

 Need for Further Study